Difference Between ACCA and CPA

 Why Pursue ACCA?

-ACCA certificate holders are recognized all around the world unlike the CPA which is US specific in terms of practice.
-ACCA exams can be attempted twice in a year with 400+ locations to choose from around the world making it easy for a candidate to give the exam from a nearby location.
-An ACCA holder is not required to be practically trained under experience accountants and is ready to start his career after the completion of his course.
-Thus he does not lose out time on internships and jumps the practical grinding from the very beginning.
+ACCA certificate holders are recognized all around the world, unlike the CPA, which is US-specific in terms of practice.
+ACCA exams can be attempted twice in a year with 400+ locations to choose from around the world, making it easy for a candidate to give the exam from a nearby location.
+An ACCA holder is not required to be practically trained under experienced accountants and is ready to start his career after the completion of his course.
+Thus he does not lose out on time on internships and jumps the practical grinding from the very beginning.

 Why Pursue CPA?

-The AICPA is a prestigious body and an exam conducted by it is looked upon with high regards since it is arguably the highest qualification a CA could achieve.
-The candidates have to meet specific criteria to be eligible for the exam and that ensures that the quality of the professionals is maintained.
-The CPA qualification holder enjoys the advantage of getting employment in public accounting department in American MNCs as well as the license to practice in the US.
+The AICPA is a prestigious body, and an exam conducted by it is looked upon with high regard since it is arguably the highest qualification a CA could achieve.
+The candidates have to meet specific criteria to be eligible for the exam, and that ensures that the quality of the professionals is maintained.
+The CPA qualification holder enjoys the advantage of getting employment in the public accounting department in American MNCs as well as the license to practice in the US.

 To decide which course to crack, I believe it depends on your choice of career roles and in which country you decide to work.
-As far as my job is concerned I have told you the two options that exists A and B. Now which one to go for…I wish you all the luck!
+As far as my job is concerned, I have told you the two options that exist, A and B. Now which one to go for…I wish you all the luck!